RhythmicExcellence/rhythmicexcellence.london/src/pages/registrations/general-gymnastics-from-6-years-old-up.md

 ---
 published: true
-title: General Gymnastics Course (from 6 years old up)
+title: General Gymnastics Course
+subtitle: From 6 years old up
 description: Our recreational general gymnastics class for kids is a fun and introductory way for children to explore various gymnastics activities.
 It's designed for enjoyment and basic skill development, teaching fundamental